About Meader

 Grow in any moist but well-drained soil.
 May need extra water in hot weather.
 Do not over-fertilize.
 See U of M Extension for pruning guidelines, trellising info, and more.

-About Kiwi, Hardy
+About Kiwiberry, Hardy

 Pot Size & Price